Recent accolades for our Kilimanjaro expedition:

 Kilimanjaro is an attractive climb for anyone interested in a physical challenge: climbers, wilderness enthusiasts and hikers alike.
 Over the past twenty years, we have emerged as a leader in guiding Kilimanjaro, applying expertise from other formidable mountains to the wilds of Africa.
 We consider the Kilimanjaro climb and safari expedition to be one of the most appealing and treasured adventure experiences we offer.

 Following our climb we begin a four-day safari to the spectacular game parks of Tanzania, Ngorongoro Crater, The Tarangire River and National Park and Serengeti National Park.
 Throughout the safari, we lodge in luxurious hotels and travel by Land Cruiser across the Great Rift Valley, following wildebeests, lions and other indigenous wildlife.
-More information below.
+Details can be found in our safari overview and on our trip itineraries.

 Alpine Ascents Success on Kilimanjaro:

-We have been guiding Kilimanjaro for over 20 years with over 90% success, touting one of the highest success and safety records in the industry.
+We have been guiding Kilimanjaro for over 20 years with over 90% true summit success, touting one of the highest success and safety records in the industry.
+In recent years we have led over 1000 people to the summit!
+(Some outfitters do not count all climbers in their statistics.)

 We were just named one of the Top 40 Adventure Tour Outfitters in the world by Travel + Leisure Magazine, who highlighted our Kilimanjaro Trip.
 We are proud to be the only climbing company chosen!